Travel Notes blog

 Method

 Cube all the vegetables, roughly chop the onion and keep the garlic whole in their jackets.
-Add all to an large oven dish along with the anchovy fillets.
+Add all to a large oven dish along with the anchovy fillets.
 Sprinkle with salt and pepper and a good splash of olive oil and mix until all the vegetables are coated with olive oil.
 Place in a medium oven and cook for between 45 minutes and an hour, checking after about half an hour to check progress.
 Adjust the heat and cover with tin foil if necessary, as this is essentially a slow cooked dish.
 When all the vegetables are cooked, sprinkle with parsley, mix well and serve as a side dish or as a vegetarian main.

 2. Vrocculi affucati